anninwonderland/avito-test/README.md

 _____________________

 ##### 📝 Copy layout to clipboard as HTML
-HTML code will be copied to clipboard.
+HTML code will be copied to the clipboard.

 ###### Output example: